 Table 4: Sources of greenhouse gas emissions in healthcare facilities

-Supply chain contributors to carbon emissions
+Supply chain contribution to carbon emissions in health facilities

 Healthcare facilities can contribute to carbon emissions through various processes, including construction and maintenance, procurement of goods and services, and waste disposal.
 By implementing sustainable practices, healthcare facilities can reduce their carbon footprint and improve their sustainability.
 This section provides an overview of the various aspects of healthcare facility management that can contribute to carbon emissions and highlights strategies to reduce emissions.
 These include selecting materials with low embodied carbon, implementing sustainable procurement policies, and analyzing financial spending to identify areas where emissions can be reduced.
-By understanding the sources of emissions and their impact on the facility's carbon footprint, healthcare facilities can prioritize investments in low-carbon goods and services and improve their carbon management.
+Healthcare facilities can prioritize investments in low-carbon goods and services and improve their carbon management by understanding the sources of emissions and their impact on the facility's carbon footprint.
 These categories are part of the categories recorded in the supply chain management sheets of the AKDN tool.

 Construction Materials: The materials used in the construction and maintenance of healthcare facilities can contribute to emissions through the production and transportation of these materials.
 Choosing materials with low embodied carbon, such as sustainably sourced wood or recycled materials, can help to reduce emissions[7].